Today I’m answering a question from the Facebook group about 221-G, administrative processing, and it comes from somebody named Zi Han.

-I hate administrative processing and I sue consulates.
+As an experienced immigration lawyer in your area, I want you to know that I hate administrative processing and I sue consulates.
 I file writ of mandamus lawsuits against consulates to help people just like you, people who deserved to be approved but who’ve been given the runaround from the consulates.

 If you do have your visa in your hand, then you’re approved and all set and you can return to the United States.
 If you don’t have your visa, then there’s some sort of delay going on, whether they call it a background check or administrative processing.
 They may also say it’s refused or there might be some other kind of delay.
 It doesn’t matter.
 These are all just delays and excuses for not approving your case.

 You deserve to be approved and they’re dragging their feet.
 It says in the email that you should check back every two months.
 That’s meaningless.
 Nothing is going to happen in two months.
 Maybe they’ll approve you, maybe they won’t, but it has nothing to do with this automated email.